-In Phase III, scheduled for November 2019, we hope to expand the project to a greater number of students, while maintaining the intimacy of the two-day training experience.
+In Phase VI, scheduled for November 2022, we hope to expand the project to a greater number of students, while maintaining the intimacy of the two-day training experience.
 Depending on our success in Phase III, we intend to expand this project to accommodate a larger number of students at a greater number of college campuses in the future.
 As such, support for this project has greater potential, reaching beyond our current group of students.

 Please Support This Important Project